artainmo/web-development/README.md

 **OTHER CONCEPTS**<br>
 APIs<br>
 An application programming interface is a connection between computers or between computer programs.
-It allows communication between the front-end and back-end, whereby the back-end gathers data from a data-base to produce dynamic front-end pages.
+It for example enables communication between the front-end and back-end, whereby the back-end gathers data from a data-base to produce dynamic front-end pages.

 Cloud computing is the on-demand availability of computer-system-resources, especially data-storage and computing-power.
 Large clouds consist of multiple servers connected/working together.